 Develop a plan

-Advanced preparation can prevent or substantially reduce the chance of loss.
+Advanced preparation can prevent or substantially reduce your chances of loss.
 Here are some steps to consider when developing your emergency action plan:

 - Designate an emergency coordinator responsible for your emergency action plan.

-- Identify communication resources (such as road and weather report services) and emergency responders, and confirm:
+- Identify communication resources and emergency responders, and confirm:

-- Everyone can access the resource in a crisis
+- Everyone can access resources in a crisis

 - Contact information will be available during a power loss